enonic/old-xp-doc/doc/getstarted/osx.rst

 .. image:: images/download-mac.jpg

 Open the file when it is finished downloading.
-A window like the one in the image below will appears.
+A window like the one in the image below will appear.
 Click and drag the Enonic XP logo to the Applications folder.

 .. image:: images/install-mac.jpg